Welcome to the Department of Agriculture Environment and Rural Affair's (DAERA) Publication Scheme.

 - DAERA Fees schedule - Charges which may be made for information released under information access legislation.

 Minutes of senior-level meetings

 - Customer services - how you can contact DAERA

 - Equality - you can view our Equality Scheme here and also find out more about the various aspects of the equality, good relations and human rights work we are taking forward.

-- Deliverying our services
+- Delivering our services

-Recruiting and employing staff working in the NICS
+Recruiting and employing staff in the NICS

 In this section you will be able to find details of Freedom of Information (FOI) and Environmental Information Regulations (EIR) disclosures, made by the Department, where the material is of wider public interest.
 It also shows the statistical information on how the Department has delivered its responsibilities under the Act and Regulations.

 Our Disclosure Logs outline a range of requests made and the information provided in response.
 It does not identify the requestor.
 Every effort is made to post disclosures on the website as soon as possible after they are released.